vinirossa/translate-file/README.md

 <span align="center">

-A command line wizard to translate files using Google Translate API.
+A command line tool to translate files using Google Translate API.

 </span>